t-fbd/turnwm/README.md

                            this build, this can be changed if ou want)
-        M-S-a             Display RAM Usage in MB (iffy accuracy tbh, but fairly close afaik) (persists in the same way as Time/Date binding) M-z               Display Current Layout
+        M-S-a             Display RAM Usage in MB (iffy accuracy tbh, but fairly close afaik) (persists in the same way as Time/Date binding) M-?
+Display Log File contents
+                            (persists in the same way as Time/Date binding) M-z               Display Current Layout
         M-S-z             Active Worspace/Client Menu
         M-C-z             Running Procs Menu